THE WRITERS' COLLEGE

 Lorraine Forrest-Turner

-Lorraine Forrest-Turner has been writing professionally for over 30 years.
+Lorraine has been writing professionally for over 30 years.
 As well as writing PR and marketing content for business, she also writes short stories and stage plays.

 Two of her plays (Seven Stages of an Affair and To Have and to Hold) are published by Samuel French and three (Dear Lily, Bank Holiday Mondays and Other Ways to Kill a Marriage and Three’s Company) are published by Lazy Bee Scripts.